wroberts4/3dwinds/README.txt

 The main function is wind_info.sh

-To read full documentation, go to https://www.ssec.wisc.edu/~wroberts/pywinds/ or open docs/_build/html/index.html.
+To read full documentation, go to https://www.ssec.wisc.edu/~wroberts/pywinds/.
 Code is on https://github.com/wroberts4/pywinds.